JeremyAnsel/xwa_hooks/xwa_hook_weapon_rate/zip/readme.txt

 # To call the hook that defines fireratio per rank
 At offset 0E0DE4, replace 837DD8FF752C with E837710C0090.

+# To call the hook that defines damages multiplicator per difficulty
+At offset DF5BB, replace A00A548000 with E860890C00.

 *** Usage ***